Engee documentation

 Yes

-# Element normals (deg) — direction of normal vectors of conformal antenna array elements
+# Element normals (deg) — the direction of the normal vectors of the elements of the conformal antenna array

 Array of real numbers